MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-customize-reference-device.md

 <!-- TODO: Screenshot that should no longer see the Windows UI elements that relate to the Welcome screen and shutdown screen. -->

-## Enable a custom shell experience with Kiosk Mode
+## Enable a custom shell experience

 Windows IoT Enterprise allows you to build fixed purpose devices such as ATM machines, point-of-sale terminals, medical devices, digital signs, or kiosks.
 Kiosk mode helps you create a dedicated and locked down user experience on these fixed purpose devices.
 Windows IoT Enterprise offers a set of different locked-down experiences for public or specialized use: [assigned access single-app kiosks](../Customize/Single-App-Kiosk.md), [assigned access multi-app kiosks](../Customize/Multi-App-Kiosk.md), or [shell launcher](../Customize/Shell-Launcher.md).